 By guest blogger Carla Dobson-Elliott.

-Mexico is a beautiful, welcoming and culturally fascinating nation whose appeal is often overshadowed by the rowdy coastal resorts such as Cancun and Tijuana.
+Mexico is a beautiful, welcoming, and culturally fascinating nation whose appeal is often overshadowed by rowdy coastal resorts such as Cancun and Tijuana.
 Beyond the tourist trail lies an ancient and endlessly fascinating country.

 While Puebla and Toluca are good bases for exploring South-Central Mexico, neither quite lives up to the hustle and bustle of Mexico City, which is always buzzing with plenty to see and do and boasts a lively restaurant and bar scene.